How Data & Analytics tools can improve your tax function

 When considering upgrading your activity in this area (or indeed any technology solutions), it’s key to assess the human side of any change; primarily do you have staff within the tax function with the right skillset to use them going forward?
 This isn’t something that is going to happen overnight, however, it’s important for tax functions to start to consider data and analytics skills when both recruiting and setting the internal training policy, as we’re doing at PwC.

 How can PwC help?
 We can help you explore solutions using software such as Tableau, Alteryx and Power BI to improve the way your tax function works.
 Along with designing new processes and providing training to your staff to upskill them and manage software going forward.
-If you’d like to find out more please contact: Tom Harrold.
+If you’d like to find out more please contact our Data & Analytics team.